jazzband/pip-tools/README.rst

 Suppose you have a Django application that is packaged using ``Hatch``, and you want to pin it for production.
-You also want to pin your development tools into a separate pin file.
+You also want to pin your development tools in a separate pin file.
 You declare ``django`` as a dependency and create an optional dependency ``dev`` that includes ``pytest``:

 .. code-block:: toml